BitcoinUnlimited/BitcoinUnlimited/doc/build-unix.md

 It is recommended to use Berkeley DB 4.8.

-If you install the package from the BU Launchpad ppa, as descibed (above)[## Installing dependencies for wallet support] you can build with
+If you install the package from the BU Launchpad ppa, as descibed [above](#installing-dependencies-for-wallet-support) you can build with

 ```bash